kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 ### Risks and Mitigations

-- One risk as mentioned above is, if expansion failed and user retried expansion(successfully) with smaller value, the quota code will keep reporting higher value unless CSI driver in question has `GET_VOLUME` controller capability.
+- One risk as mentioned above is, if expansion failed and user retried expansion(successfully) with smaller value, the quota code will keep reporting higher value unless CSI driver in question has `GET_VOLUME` controller capability and `ControllerGetVolume` actually reports real size of the underlying volume.

 ## Graduation Criteria